Omar Itani — Lebanon

 Speetar, meaning hospital in Libyan Arabic, is a web-based platform enabling physicians overseas from the Arab diaspora to provide telehealth consultations to people living in Libya.

 In a country where travel is risky due to insecurity and poor roads – and where the availability of doctors, especially specialists, is limited – Speetar plugs a gap for millions of low-earning Libyans by offering access to quick and expert advice.

 “The idea was to build a network of skilled specialists, wherever they are located, who understood the language and context of the country,” says Aburawi.
 “I’m passionate about Libya and about meeting the needs there, and telemedicine was an opportunity to do that.”

-Speetar launched in 2016 with about 100 volunteer doctors and a test group of 500 patients.
-Today it hosts more than 1,000 medical providers in its network and covers a patient population of nearly 50,000 across Libya.
+Speetar started out in 2016 with about 100 volunteer doctors and a test group of 500 patients.
+Today, it hosts more than 1,000 medical providers in its network and covers a patient population of nearly 50,000 across Libya.
 Doctors either offer their time pro bono as a service to their countrymen, or are compensated by the Libyan health authority, with whom Speetar works closely.

 Consultations are available in a range of specialisms, from mental health, oncology and radiology, to paediatrics and family health.